NyteshadeXT/PF2e-Core-Vault/5-World/Points of Interest/Ardentia City/The Griffons Fancy.md

 # **`=this.file.name`** <span style="font-size: medium">"`VIEW[{pronounced}]`"</span>

 > [!recite]- Introduction
-> The scent of ozone and crushed herbs fills the air as you step into the Arcane Apothecary.
-Ribbons of liquid light spiral through glass conduits in the walls, and glass orbs drift lazily overhead.
-A centaur with starlit hooves greets you warmly, his eyes glinting with intelligence.
-Shelves shimmer with potions that pulse like living constellations.
+> The scent of roasted meat, spiced ale, and pipe smoke fills the air as you step into the Gilded Gryphon.
+Warm golden light glows from enchanted chandeliers crafted from gryphon feathers and crystal talons.
+A halfling stands atop the bar—mug in one hand, lute in the other—leading a chorus of adventurers in raucous song.
+Behind him, a tattered, rune-etched map nailed to the wall mutters irritably about “proper cartographic accuracy.”

 > [!metadata|map]- Map
 > ```leaflet